Getting the Most Out of Your Health Care Coverage

 - Remember the power of three.
 It often takes 3 attempts or 3 bills to get reimbursed or negotiate reductions.

 Many insurance companies are now offering educational courses to help people understand their benefits.
-I recommend taking advantage of these since even if you are getting coverage with the same company, the policies, prices and coverage differ markedly from each other.
+I recommend taking advantage of these.
+Even if you are getting coverage with the same company, the policies, prices and coverage differ markedly from each other.
 It is no longer as simple as knowing your monthly payment, deductibles and or co pays.
 Get savvy and challenge your provider with persistence ad patience.
 However, if something is clearly not covered in your policy, you most likely will not have any recourse.
 Pick carefully up front as you will have to live with that choice for at least a year.

 Are you someone looking for better health or prevention?
 Perhaps, I can help.
 Contact me for a medical in person or coaching telephonic consultation.